 Streaming

-The agent can use the ctx object to stream intermediate steps during the agent run.
-The progress schema must be a subset of the output schema, the most useful field is logs.
-For example reporting events from langgraph:
+Agents can use the ctx object to stream progress during execution.
+The progress schema is a subset of the output schema, typically using the logs field:

 @server.agent(...)